zalando/skipper/docs/reference/filters.md

           Path template in /articles/{article-id} (OpenAPI 3) or in /articles/:article-id format.
           NOTE: They will be normalized to the :this format for metrics naming.
         example: /orders/{order-id}
+    client_tracking_pattern:
+        description: >
+            The pattern that the combination `realm.clientId` must match in order for the client based metrics to be tracked, in form of a regular expression.
+If it is not provided or is empty, no client metric is be tracked.
+        type: string
+        examples:
+            disable:
+                summary: No client metric is tracked.
+                value: ""
+            everything:
+                summary: All realms and all client ID are tracked.
+                value: ".*"
+            just_some_users:
+                summary: Only users Joe and and Sabine from realm users are tracked.
+                value: "users\\.(?:joe|sabine)"
 ```

 Configuration Example: